 As businesses and community spaces begin a phased reopening over the upcoming weeks, employees will start to return to their workplaces.
 To make the transition back to work as smooth and safe as possible, organizations will need to adapt their policies and workplace environments for the COVID-19 era.

 5 Step Plan for Returning to Work

 Ensuring that the workplace environment is clean and safe to return to is the first and most important step that businesses must take when asking employees to return to work.
 Consider hiring a cleaning service to do a deep clean of your workplace, and make sure to focus on both individual workstations and common areas.

 Organizations can ensure that preventative and infection control measures are routinely followed by conducting regular environmental surveillance checks.
 For example, are staff maintaining social distancing?
 Is everyone washing their hands upon entering common areas, such as break rooms?
 If masks are required, are staff effectively and correctly wearing their masks?
 Are staff avoiding gatherings in high-traffic locations and keeping group meetings to a minimum?
-Tracking these types of environmental surveillance while transitioning back to the workplace can be made easier with a software solution for employee health.
+Tracking these types of environmental surveillance while transitioning back to the workplace can be made easier with a software solution for employee safety.

 Encourage employees to follow CDC guidelines and continue to disinfect personal workstations throughout the day.
 (1)

 Before employees begin returning to work, organizations should make sure that they have a system in place for people to check-in and report their health status, including any COVID-19 exposures.
 This allows employers to proactively assess workforce readiness and stay aware of individual’s health status, even among large teams.